Multi-Chain Support

 Cross-Chain Race Conditions

-If you are intending to mutate data across chain, e.g. an action in one network will affect a entity saved from another, then please be aware that SubQuery provides no guarantees of cross-chain ordering.
+If you are intending to mutate data across chain, e.g. an action in one network will affect an entity saved from another, then please be aware that SubQuery provides no guarantees of cross-chain ordering.

 For example, one chain may index much faster than the other, and when indexing a cross-chain transaction, indexer B may encounter the receipt of this transaction on chain B well before the indexer A encounters that the transaction has been sent on chain A.